 This alternative would be consistent with the Town of Alta General Plan because it would help address parking limitations in Alta through improvements to bus service in Little Cottonwood Canyon.
 The addition of a new shoulder lane to S.R.
 210 in Little Cottonwood Canyon would stop at the Alta Bypass Road and would not extend into the town of Alta.
+However, the proposed bus stop for the Alta ski resort would be within the town of Alta (on USDA Forest Service land) but within an area already developed by lodging and ski resort-type amenities and at a location of an existing bus stop.
 This alternative's enhanced bus service would address the Wasatch Canyons General Plan Update's strategies to support increased transit frequency at key locations throughout the canyons, improve roadway design that increases mobility, and integrate active transportation planning.
 Because this alternative would reduce vehicle use in Little Cottonwood Canyon, it would not conflict with the goal that transit facilities and operations should be designed to avoid degrading watershed health and water quality.